otabuzzman/chartacaeli-app/chartacaeli/gpu/README.md

 Find the code suitable to parallization (the *for-loop* mentioned above).
 Get familiar with PJ2 by using it to enable the *for-loop* to make use of multiple cores.
 That is turning a sequentional Java application into one that makes use of Symmetric Multiprocessing.
 Find the Java objects used or referenced by the *for-loop* and implement them as C/C++ peer objects (C3P) to get used by the CUDA kernel later.
 Note that there is no way to run STDL on a CUDA capable device (search Google for "[*STDL functions on CUDA device*](https://www.google.de/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=STDL+functions+on+CUDA+device)").
 Assure C3Ps and corresponding Java objects work identically.
 Use JNI for instance to make C3Ps available inside Java and define [JUnit](http://junit.org/junit4/) test cases that compares results of a given C3P with it's corresponding Java object.
 Another approach could be to use JUnit on the Java side, implement a different unit test subsystem for the C3Ps ([googletest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md) for instance) and finally compare the results by using some shell tools.
 Prepare writing the CUDA kernel.
 Consider a pseudo-kernel before the real one to make sure the C3Ps work as expected when tied together to a single program (see section on experimental classes below).
 The pseudo-kernel is a regular C/C++ program mimicking the actual CUDA kernel.
 There is no CUDA code in it.
 Derive CUDA code from C3P modules so that there is a derived CUDA peer (DCP) for each C3P.
 Implement a `main` function in each C3P performing an arbitrary test for some functions (or even all) of the C3P in question.
 Implement a real kernel in each DCP perfoming the same test as the corresponding C3P does.
 Assure equal results.
 Write the kernel.

 ### Notes on C3P and DCP test programs
-Each C3P object has a `main` function that uses some arbitrary chosen of the object's methods.
+Each C3P object has a `main` function that uses some arbitrary chosen methods of the object.
 Each DCP object does exactly the same calculations as it's corresponding C3P object but inside a CUDA kernel.
 Testing means to compare stdout of a C3P program with that of it's DCP pendant and check to see if they equal.
 Some C3P objects (DCP pendants as well) depend on others (e.g. `Coordinate.o` depends on `Math.o`).
 There is a preprocessor constant for each module to control compilation of `main`.
 The constant's value for `Math` (both C3P and DCP) ist `MATH_MAIN` for `Coordinate` it's `COORDINATE_MAIN`.
 ```
 # build C3P test program
-make CXXFLAGS=-DMATH_MAIN c3p/Coordinate
+make CXXFLAGS=-DCOORDINATE_MAIN c3p/Coordinate
 # build DCP pendant
-make CXXFLAGS=-DMATH_MAIN dcp/Coordinate
+make CXXFLAGS=-DCOORDINATE_MAIN dcp/Coordinate
 # capture stdout
 c3p/Coordinate >c3p/Coordinate.3
 dcp/Coordinate >dcp/Coordinate.C